ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 It adds one additional packet of delay when doing an input -> output in SDF.
 So a total of 3 packets of delay.
 The SDF flow being responsible for 2.

-For the VHT <-> Modelica communication protocol : each script is identifying itself at connection with:
+For the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) <-> Modelica communication protocol : each script is identifying itself at connection with:

 * The type of IO (input or output)
 * The ID (starting at 0 for input and output)